rieckpil/progmot/content/post/writing-a-book-remotely.md

 SHOW Link verify mechanism.

 This helped us to identify and replace rotten links

+Share costs with a simple Google sheet.
+There are not many positions that we have to pay for each month.

 ### Get an Email Address for Every Author